The first Police Picnic and the only one of the three not held at CNE Stadium.

 Onstage, The Specials were like jumping beans that never settled.
 I have absolutely no idea as to whether or not any substances had been sampled prior to their set, but I remember watching them and thinking about the volume of speed or coke that perchance may have been on the premises.
 As with the Ramones, it was exhausting watching them, albeit with a very different vibe.

-However, the most memorable moment of their set — and of the entire day — came mid-way through their performance when they announced that guest Rhoda Dakar (from the rather forgettable Bodysnatchers) was going to perform a new song with the band.
-Stepping up to the mike, she explained that the song was about sexual assault and how it transcends all races and cultures and that this was what she had to say about it.
+However, the most memorable moment of their set — and of the entire day — came mid-way through their performance when they announced that guest Rhoda Dakar (from The Bodysnatchers) was going to perform a new song with the band.
+Stepping up to the mic, she explained that the song was about sexual assault and how it transcends all races and cultures and that this was what she had to say about it.

 The tune, which I later discovered was called “The Boiler,” commenced with Dammers’ dark, menacing organ, shortly joined by the percolating beat a la More Specials over which Dakar talked/sang the lyrics.
 People in the audience danced as Dakar began relating a tale of woman who had always seen herself as unattractive (“In my mind I knew I was still an old boiler”), not believing her luck at gaining the attention of a hunky guy who takes her shopping and then on a date to a disco.